Runway Beat: Plot

 Meanwhile, Kirara's doctor said that she would not live beyond another six months.
 Beat was extremely upset by this, and this further affected his morale.
 However, in preparation for this, Beat made many beautiful pajamas for Kirara.
 During this trying time, Beat starts to become closer to his father, after his father shows him a beautiful wedding dress that was meant for his mother.
 Mei also manages to persuade him to return to designing.
 The class's enthusiasm level rose again, and they paraded on the streets to publicize their upcoming fashion show.

 Mei suddenly confessed her love to Beat one day while he was making his designs.
 Shocked, Beat tells her that he is not ready for a relationship yet.
 Beat later finds out from his father's personal assistant the reason why his father abandoned his mother.
 His father refused to leave the fashion show because Beat's mother told him that if the show was successful, she would also find the strength to overcome her illness.
 It was then that his respect for his father increased.

 Before the show, the group was suddenly informed that World Stage had already booked the new event venue that they were planning to use.
 Miki was also told that by participating in the fashion show, she will break her contract and her future in modelling will be limited.
 In spite of this, however, Miki decides to continue participating in the show.
 The class also decided to revert to their original location, their school.
 It was also decided to hold the fashion show on March 20, the last day of school.
 With the townspeople help, they managed to prepare the stage in time for the event.
 Just before the event started, Beat was told that Kirara had suffered a serious infection and would have to undergo an operation.

-In the end, the fashion show took place more or less smoothly, with only minor problems.
+In the end, the fashion show took place more or less smoothly.
 Beat also invited Mei to put on the wedding dress intended for his mother and walk with him on the runway.
 The crowd roared their approval, and the participants finally realized that they have the potential to excel, if given the chance.
 Kirara's operation was also a huge success.